 The next 5 years were spent as a Specialist Registrar on the North of Scotland Trauma and Orthopaedic Rotation.
 In 2007 he passed the Intercollegiate Trauma and Orthopaedic Exam and became a Fellow of the Royal College of Surgeons of Edinburgh.

 In July 2008 he took up post as an Advanced Hand Trainee, appointed by the Interface Group in Hand Surgery, in Oxford working with internationally known hand surgeons Peter Burge, Henk Geile, Ian Mcnab, Paul Critchley and Chris Little.
 From January 2009 to October 2009, he took a further Interface appointed Advanced Hand Training Post, at Wrightington Hospital, working with Internationally known surgeons Professor John Stanley, Ian Trail, Mike Hayton and Professor Raj Murali.
-Mark was awarded the Diploma in Hand Surgery (BSSH) by the University of Manchester in November 2010.
+This has developed his interest in small joint arthroplasty in the hand and wrist, with a national expertise in this area.

 Mr Broadbent is now an established Hand and Upper Limb Surgeon in the West of Scotland.
 His current NHS practice is at Inverclyde Royal Hospital (IRH) where he manages patients from his local area, but also receives tertiary and out-of-area referrals.
 He is currently the Orthopaedic Lead at IRH.
 Since 2009, he has established clinics at Ross Hall Hospital.